Optimizing Business Systems with Logical Data and Process Models

 What Is a Business Process?

-A process is a coordinated set of activities designed to produce a specific outcome.
+A business process is a coordinated set of activities designed to produce a specific outcome.
+Process analysis is crucial for evaluating and improving these coordinated activities to ensure they produce the desired business outcomes.
 There are processes for saving a file, constructing a building, and cooking a meal.
 In fact, there is a process for almost everything we do.
 A business process is a type of process designed to achieve a particular business objective.

 Business processes consist of many components, including: